Adeshppp/Java-Course/Readme.md

 this and super method:
 this() calls constructor of the same class. super() calls constructor of the parent class and this method stays there in every constructor by default. every class in java is a child class of Object class.

+Multple inheritence is not supported in JAVA.
+Polymorphism: Many Behaviour
+1. Compile time polymorphism (early binding) : Overloading : same method name with different signature
+2. Run time polymorphism (late binding) : Overriding : parent and child class has same method